corneyc/Project-3/README.md

 ### 2. For the Azure DevOps CI/CD pipeline:

- -:white_check_mark:  Create the tasks that allow for Terraform to run and create the above resources.
+ :white_check_mark:  Create the tasks that allow for Terraform to run and create the above resources.

- -:white_check_mark: Execute Test Suites for:
+ :white_check_mark: Execute Test Suites for:

  - Postman - runs during build stage